geczirebeka/jurassic_park_backend/README.md

 # **Tyrannogotchi**

-The backend of a CodeClan JavaScript/Java Group Project.
+The back-end of a CodeClan JavaScript/Java Group Project.
 The application enables the user to create an account and look after a virtual T-Rex.

 ## **How to run the application:**